bfxdev/OBS/Scripting-Tutorial-Source-Shake.md

 end
 ```

+Please note:

+- `restore_sceneitem_after_shake` is called at the beginning of `script_update` in case the source name was changed
-Please note that there is always a slight difference between GUI-related properties and data settings in the OBS API.
+- There is always a slight difference between GUI-related properties and data settings in the OBS API.
 For example, a decimal number is named `double` in data settings while the GUI element is a `float_slider` (with a min, max and step to guide the user).
 A `string` in data settings is edited with a `text` property on the GUI.

 Once the code is updated, reload the script, enter the name of the source, and then properties can be modified live: